-The number of design components available to an engineer when capturing their next design can vary from a few hundred scattered across individual symbol and model libraries to hundreds of thousands, stored in a dedicated company parts database.
+The number of design components available to an engineer when capturing their next design can vary from a few hundred scattered across individual symbol and model libraries, through to hundreds of thousands, stored in a dedicated c ompany parts database.
 But no matter how many components are available to hand, there will always be more that aren't, and that need to be created and added for reuse.

-For a small design house, an engineer will simply change 'hats' and become the Librarian – whipping up required components that are missing from their design arsenal.
-However, for a larger organization that employs a dedicated library department to grow and maintain the design components – accessible to all engineers and designers in that organization – it makes sense to submit requests for new (missing) components to that department.
-Providing an elegant solution to this, Altium Designer, in conjunction with your connected Workspace, offers the Part Requests feature.
+For a small design house, an engineer will simply change 'hats' and become the Librarian - whipping up required components that are missing from their design arsenal.
+However, for a larger organization that employs a dedicated library department to grow and maintain the design components - accessible to all engineers and designers in that organization - it makes sense to submit requests for new (missing) components to that department.
+Providing an elegant solution to this, Altium Designer, in conjunction with your managed content server, offer the Part Requests feature.

-An engineer can simply put in a request for one or more parts to be created, and get notified when that request has either been completed, and the component(s) made available or rejected (and why).
-The requestor supplies as much key information to support their request as possible (manufacturer and part number(s), description(s), any relevant datasheet (PDF or URL)).
-Stub components can even be created that the librarian can then run with (and finish off).
+An engineer can simply put in a request for one or more parts to be created, and get notified when that request has either been completed, and the component(s) made available, or rejected (and why).
+The requestor supplies as much key informat ion to support their request as possible (manufacturer and part number(s), description(s), any relevant datasheet (PDF or URL)).
+Stub Component Items can even be created that the librarian can then run with (and finish off).

 Creating Part Requests